ar-to/react-router-v4-exercise/README.md

 - Add Css modules via css loaders in webpack to fix css imports - FIXED!

+- Routes do not work when manually adding path `/profile/1` but works form link.
+Tested it in create-react-app and it works so it may be something to do with webpack.

 - Get sidebar links to render views inside the view component via routes

 - Organize routes into separate files under Routes/

+## Features to Add

+- Use dummy api, set state, then populate /profile/:view to be able to see multiple types